So, you’ve got a trip to Europe on the horizon, eh? Wondering what size backpack for Europe is best?

 But you do get a lot for that price.
 Here are a few things:

 - Easy packing with a front-open panel

-- Comes with laundry sling and flight/rain cover
+- Comes with a laundry sling and flight/rain cover

 The day bag it comes with is one of the best day bags for travel in Europe.
-A padded laptop sleeve, a water-resistant internal pocket, and a hidden security pocket that would make James Bond proud.
+A padded laptop sleeve, a water-resistant internal pocket, and the hidden security pocket would make James Bond proud.

 The Salkan Backpacker is an excellent option for one of the best travel backpacks with a daypack.

 Admittedly, you’re pushing it with this pack.
 The form factor of the Deuter Transit is slim, but the capacity borders on being over airline limits.

 For example, the main pack is 50L, which is already over the max of 45L said earlier.